-Where staff are concerned about an adult working with children in the school, they should report the concern immediately to the Head of School / Headgteacher.
-If there is a requirement to make a notification to the Head of School / Headteacher whilst away from school, this should be done verbally and followed up with an email to the Head of School / Headteacher.
+Where staff are concerned about an adult working with children in the school, they should report the concern immediately to the Headteacher.
+If there is a requirement to make a notification to the Headteacher whilst away from school, this should be done verbally and followed up with an email to the Headteacher.

-Concerns around the Head of School / Headteacher should be directed to the Chief Executive Officer (CEO) or in their absence the Chair of Governors.
+Concerns around the Headteacher should be directed to the Chief Executive Officer (CEO) or in their absence the Chair of Governors.